Rakesh-vk-18/Rakesh_Demo/README.md

 # Rakesh_Demo
-This is my first github Repositary
+This is my first github Repositary.
+My name is Rakesh